unknownjsx/vendetta-stalker/README.md

 # RevengeStalker

-A Revenge/Vendetta/Bunny plugin that allows you to check users and get notifications when they perform various actions.
+A Revenge/Vendetta/Bunny plugin that allows you to stalk users and get notifications when they perform various actions.

 ## What is this?